CHAKOTAY99/thymeblog/README.md

 root index page should just link to other index pages

 Common layout with the navbar fragment will have to be created so the navbar is filled in

+1. Pass URLs to Navbar and build navbar
+2. Generate new folder and place everything in it.
+3. Handle generating indexes